What Is the Phase

 → Safety & Myths - Everything you're worried about, addressed directly.

-If you want to set realistic expectations:
+If you want realistic expectations:

 → What to Expect - Honest timelines, success rates, and common pitfalls.